vercel/next.js/docs/upgrading.md

 ## Upgrading from 12 to 13

+The minimum Node.js version has been bumped from 12.22.0 to 14.0.0, since 12.x has reached end-of-life.

 The `next/image` import was renamed to `next/legacy/image`.
 The `next/future/image` import was renamed to `next/image`.
 A [codemod is available](/docs/advanced-features/codemods.md#next-image-to-legacy-image) to safely and automatically rename your imports.